-The income tax expense in the condensed consolidated financial statements was calculated on a separate return method and presented as if the Company's operations were separate taxpayers in the respective jurisdictions up to and including the Separation.
-Cash tax payments, income taxes receivable and deferred taxes, net of valuation allowance, are reflective of our actual tax balances prior and subsequent to the Separation.
+The income tax expense in the condensed consolidated financial statements was calculated on a reflective of our actual tax balances prior and subsequent to the Separation.

 As a company incorporated in the BVI, we are principally subject to taxation in the BVI.
 Under the current laws of the BVI, the Company and all dividends, interest, rents, royalties, compensation and other amounts paid by the Company to persons who are not resident in the BVI and any capital gains realized with respect to any shares, debt obligations, or other securities of the Company by persons who are not resident in the BVI are exempt from all provisions of the Income Tax Ordinance in the BVI.